newrelic/demo-deployer/documentation/user_config/credentials/gcp/README.md

 * Paste the content of you previously generated SSH public key file into the field
 * Click `Save`

+### scopes

+This element defines the permissions associated with the GCP credentials.
+Currently, since the deployer supports provisioning a `compute` instead, only the read-write scope for compute instead is associated with `https://www.googleapis.com/auth/compute`
+Other values can be added to the array, more information is available at https://developers.google.com/identity/protocols/oauth2/scopes

 ## Create a new Gcp account

 You can create a new Gcp account, with some limited free access to some resources.
 To do so, follow the steps on https://console.cloud.google.com/freetrial